Drecollins1/Drecollins1/README.md

-- 👋 Hi, I’m @Drecollins1
+- 👋 Hi, I’m Akingbade Damilare Moses
-- 👀 I’m interested in ...learning Coding
+- 👀 I am a Software Engineering student at ALX.
+I learn by doing....
 - 🌱 I’m currently learning ...Html and Css and JavaScript
-- 💞️ I’m looking to collaborate on ...don't know yet
+- 💞️ 🔭 I’m currently working on my coding skills.
 - 📫 How to reach me ...adarecollins@gmail.com

 <!---